salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Login username or alias for the target org.

-# flags.pre-destructive-changes
+# flags.pre-destructive-changes.summary

-file path for a manifest (destructiveChangesPre.xml) of components to delete before the deploy
+File path for a manifest (destructiveChangesPre.xml) of components to delete before the deploy

-# flags.post-destructive-changes
+# flags.post-destructive-changes.summary

-file path for a manifest (destructiveChangesPost.xml) of components to delete after the deploy
+File path for a manifest (destructiveChangesPost.xml) of components to delete after the deploy.

-# flags.purge-on-delete
+# flags.purge-on-delete.summary

-specify that deleted components in the destructive changes manifest file are immediately eligible for deletion rather than being stored in the Recycle Bin
+Specify that deleted components in the destructive changes manifest file are immediately eligible for deletion rather than being stored in the Recycle Bin.

 # flags.target-org.description